 Most people blanch at this idea, thinking they could never sell the home they worked so hard to get.
 Quite often, though, it’s that very home that’s strangling your finances by saddling you with an enormous mortgage payment.
 It may be a good idea for you to look at lower-end housing until you can get your financial life straightened out.
 For example, renting an apartment can easily shave hundreds of dollars off of your monthly bills compared to house payments.

-First step: Contact a real estate agent and get a realistic estimate as to what your house might sell for.
+Contact a real estate agent and get a realistic estimate as to what your house might sell for.
 Does that pay off your mortgage and (hopefully) some other debts as well?

 Get a boarder